machinekit/machinekit-docs/about/index.md

 - laying the groundwork for user interface platforms like tablets and phones
 - widening applicability to general automation tasks beyond CNC machine control
-- move towards online viewing and editing of documentation
 - removing fundamental limitations like ‘everything in a single memory space’